rdnewman/react_webpack_rails/README.md

     $ webpack -p --config YOUR_CONFIG

 #### Heroku notes
-Heroku will generally assume that yours is a Rails apps when you deploy.
-However, Heroku needs to know to install the node packages and use webpack to seed the asset pipeline with your React code.
+Heroku will generally assume that it is a Rails apps if deployed without further configuration.
+However, Heroku needs to install the node packages and use webpack to seed the asset pipeline with the `react_bundle`.

 Two main steps are necessary to allow the application to properly deploy onto Heroku.
 First, tell Heroku that you're using two buildpacks and make sure the nodejs one is first: